 If you like using the lemongrass herb (Cymbopogon citratus) in your soups and seafood dishes, you may have found that it’s not always readily available in your local grocery store.
-You may have wondered how to grow lemongrass on your own.
-You can grow your own lemongrass plants, and in fact, growing lemongrass and propagating lemongrass is not all the difficult and you don’t have to have a great green thumb.
+You may even have wondered how to grow lemongrass on your own.
+In fact, growing lemongrass is not all that difficult and you don’t have to have a great green thumb to be successful.
 Let’s take a look at how to grow lemongrass.

-Growing lemongrass is as simple as taking your started plant out of the water and putting the rooted stalks into a pot containing all-purpose soil, with the crown just below the surface.
-Put this pot of lemongrass plants in a warm, sunny spot on a window ledge or out on your patio.
+Growing lemongrass is as simple as taking your rooted plant out of the water and putting it into a pot containing all-purpose soil, with the crown just below the surface.
+Put this pot of lemongrass in a warm, sunny spot on a window ledge or out on your patio.
 Water it regularly.

 If you live in a warm climate, you can plant your lemongrass plants out in the backyard in a bog or pond.
 Of course, growing the plant indoors is nice for having easy access to the fresh herb whenever you need it.